 Be sure to line the bottom of your raised bed with thick layers of cardboard (sheet mulching) and/or newspaper or landscaping fabric to prevent plant roots from contacting native soil and to prevent weeds from growing up into your rich soil.

-When Should You Amend Your Raised Bed Garden Soil?
+When Should You Amend Soil Used In Your Raised Bed Garden?

 Early in the spring each year, till your raised bed garden soil and replenish it.
 Remember that friable garden soil is airy, soft and light.